wp-plugins/bns-early-adopter/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 0.4 =
+* Fix issue of plugin not displaying with stable versions

 = 0.3.1 =
 * Added `margin: 0` to 'h3.bnsea-output'
 * Updated screenshot